cogitogroupltd/tekton-helm-chart/README.md

 - Helm > v3.0 [https://helm.sh/docs/intro/install/](https://helm.sh/docs/intro/install/).
 Required to deploy the Tekton pipelines in this Helm chart.
 - Install Tekton, see [Installing Tekton](./docs/installing_tekton.md).
 Required dependency to deploy the Tekton pipelines in this Helm chart.

 - SSH RSA Keypair linked with Github with **no passphrase**, see [Generate RSA](./docs/generate_rsa.md).
-Required for examples using git clone.
+Required for all examples for the git clone step.
-- AWSCli > v2.0 - Required to deploy the Tekton pipelines in this Helm chart.
+- AWS CLI > v2.0 - Required to deploy the Tekton pipelines in this Helm chart.
 - DockerHub username and password - required for examples using Dockerhub